 Benefits of ACH Transactions

-Although ACH transactions involve fees, there are benefits to using ACH transactions in certain situations.
+Although there are certain fees involved with ACH transactions, there are benefits to using ACH transactions in certain situations over cash or credit card payments.

 Security Of ACH Transactions

-ACH transactions are also quite secure.
-The way both push and pull transactions are handled separately adds an extra layer of protection and security for both parties involved.
-Fraud can obviously happen in any type of financial transaction, but ACH payments are considered very secure by most merchants and banks.
+ACH transactions are secure.
+The way both push and pull transactions are handled separately adds an extra layer of protection and security for both parties.
+Fraud can happen in any type of transaction, but financial institutions consider ACH payments very secure.

 eCheck Vs ACH Vs Check

-If a business needs to take paper checks, converting to ACH transactions creates immediate cost savings.
-ACH and eCheck transactions are far lower than paper checks.
-The process is also much more streamlined and easier to integrate with your accounting or sales software.
+If a business needs to take paper checks, converting to ACH transactions creates immediate cost and time savings.
+The ACH process is much more streamlined.
+It is easy to integrate ACH transactions with your accounting or sales software.

 Downsides of ACH Transactions

-The downsides of ACH transactions are mostly around the limits that are involved.
-Depending on the banks and processors involved, there may be ACH process limits, daily limits, and monthly limits that need to be adhered to.
+The downsides of ACH transactions include its limitations and processing timeframe.
+Depending on the banks and processor, there may be transaction limits, daily limits, and monthly limits.

 Another downside is the time it takes for approval and settlement.
 Credit and debit cards can provide instant approval.
-ACH transactions take at least one day to finalize, and sometimes up to 3 days.
-So this makes them inconvenient for certain payment scenarios that require instant approval.
+ACH transactions take a few days to settle.
+And you will never know if the customer has the funds or if the transaction data is accurate until the bank reviews the transaction.
+This time frame makes ACH inconvenient for certain payment scenarios.

 How To Minimize ACH Processing Fees and Costs